 2. Overcome Your Issues

 Another way to handle a property with undesirable characteristics is by finding creative ways to overcome the issues.
 If we go back to the train tracks example, you could offer a BOSE noise-cancelling headset or HUSH earplugs with purchase.
 Or on a more expensive note, you could put in special noise-canceling windows like the ones used at airports.
 You can overcome the problem by fixing the problem.
-The goal is to use creativity to get the maximum sales price on a deal, without spending a lot of money.
+The goal is to use creativity to get the maximum sales price, without spending a lot of money.

 Examples of Real Estate Lemons